pranavprakashkj/csv-demo/README.md

    Find all book by their by their `authors`

 3. Print out all books and magazines with all their details sorted by title.
-4.Add a book and a magazine to the data structure of your software and export it to a new CSV file.
+4. Add a book and a magazine to the data structure of your software and export it to a new CSV file.

 ##### How to run the application?